austinj/starter-academic/content/authors/admin/_index.md

   url: "https://www.ucr.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: Austin Johnson is an Assistant Professor in the Graduate School of Education at the University of California, Riverside.
+bio: Austin Johnson is an Associate Professor in the Graduate School of Education at the University of California, Riverside.

 interests:
 - Evidence-Based Behavior Support